* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Most types call for harvesting when they are 3 to 4 inches long.
 You will need to check your variety for specific instructions.
 You can expect to start harvesting in about 60 days.

 One tip, some say, in order to help germination is to nick the seeds in order to break the hard coat.
-There are plenty of youtube videos that explain how to do this.
+There are plenty of YouTube videos that explain how to do this.
+I do not really think this is necessary.

 Some also say to soak the seeds for 12 to 18 hours prior to planting.
 I have tried this with pepper seeds but did not notice any significant difference.